JingShing/Pixel-Art-Filter-Web/README.md

  * Add English and Traditional Chinese can select from right upper corner.
  * Page will remember what last language you choose.
  ## ver1.8.6
  * Add uploaded file preview.
+It can show you file name, file size and display preview.
 </details>

 <details>